Profile

 * or any custom profile attribute.

-This lets you focus on a smaller part of the user base and compare distributions more clearly.
+Then narrow the analysis with specific attribute values when needed.
+This helps you focus on a smaller part of the user base and compare distributions more clearly.

 <figure><img src="/files/TjNa6Ot3bW6k1a3ZFahU" alt=""><figcaption></figcaption></figure>